eyhl/sarpy/README.md

 Environment for developing: conda create -n dev_sarpy numpy matplotlib rasterio scipy jupyter

+## Dependencies
+* numpy
+* rasterio
+* lxml

 ## vision/ideas for developing
 * Install with conda-forge
 * Open source
+* Sarpy is not an API.
+The data and functions are avalible in python
 * Few dependencies (numpy, scipy, Gdal/rasterio, matplotlib,)
 * Cython/c backend for function that requires to loop through the pixels.
 * Mainly SAR Specific functions (Functions purely related to signal processing should be implemented in scipy or equivalent )